 - Tools to start making phone calls or answer the phone if you avoid it

-- Ideas to help you make your voice more expressive to reflect your feelings and emotions more clearly
+- Ideas to help you communicate desired expressions to better reflect your feelings and emotions more clearly where needed

-- Tips to understand jokes or non literal expressions if you misinterpret these things
+- Tips to understand jokes or non literal expressions which are confusing

-- Ideas to build up your hobbies and interests to better position you in spaces so you can apply your new communication strategies
+- Ideas to use your specific hobbies and interests to better position yourself in spaces so you can apply your new communication strategies as needed

-- Techniques to help you understand other people’s perspectives through verbal and nonverbal interactions and why this is so important to forming and maintaining beneficial relationships
+- Techniques to help you understand other people’s perspectives through verbal and nonverbal interactions and why this can be important to forming and maintaining beneficial relationships

 - Self knowledge and identity of specific neurotypes

 - Connecting to and participating in meaningful community